akansha1234/akansha1234/README.md

 ### Talking about Personal Stuff

 - 🌱 I’m currently learning Node js.
-- 💬 Ask me about React, I will love to help.
+- 💬 Ask me about React, I would love to help.
 - 🌍 How to reach me:akanshagoel5997@gmail.com